Code Signing Vs. SSL Certificate: Differences Explained

 There are three types of SSL certificates.

-Domain Validated (DV) SSL Certificates: These certificates are issued based on the validation of domain ownership and are typically the cheapest and fastest certificate to get.
+These certificates are issued based on domain ownership validation and are typically the cheapest and fastest certificates to get.

-Organization Validated (OV) SSL Certificates: These certificates are issued after the validation of domain ownership and the legal existence of the organization.
+These certificates are issued after the validation of domain ownership and the organization’s legal existence.
 Compared to DV, they provide a higher level of trust.

-Extended Validation (EV) SSL Certificates: After the validation of domain ownership, the legal existence of the organization and additional identity and security checks, these certificates are issued, and thus they provide the highest level of trust among SSL Certificates.
+Once the domain ownership, legal existence of the organization, and additional identity and security checks are validated, the issuing authority provides these certificates, which offer the highest level of trust among SSL Certificates.

 Validation Process for SSL/TLS Certificates